Remove and Replace a Leaking Hose Bib Vacuum Breaker Safely

 Step-by-step fix

-Step 1: Make sure the vacuum breaker is the part that failed
+Step 1: Prove the vacuum breaker is the leak point

-- Turn the faucet on for a moment and watch the first place water appears.
+Turn the faucet on slowly and watch the first wet spot, not the biggest splash after water runs down the faucet.

-- If water leaks from the handle, packing nut, faucet body, wall, siding, or pipe behind the wall, fix that instead.
+If water starts at the handle, packing nut, faucet body, wall, siding, or pipe behind the wall, stop this repair and fix that leak instead.

 If it works: The leak is clearly coming from the vacuum breaker, not the rest of the faucet.

-If it doesn’t: If the leak is somewhere else, replacing the vacuum breaker will not fix it.
+If it doesn’t: If the first wet spot is somewhere else, a new breaker will not fix the leak.

-Step 2: Prep the faucet and replacement part
+Step 2: Prep the faucet and match the new breaker

-- Compare the new part to the old one.
-The threads, length, sealing surface, and basic shape should match.
+Compare the new breaker to the old one.
+The threads, length, sealing surface, washer style, and basic shape should match.

-- Use a little penetrating oil if the old part looks crusty or stuck.
+Use a little penetrating oil if the old breaker looks crusty or stuck.

 If it works: The replacement matches, and you know whether the old breaker is held by a set screw.

-If it doesn’t: If the new part does not match, get the right one before taking the old one off.
+If it doesn’t: If the new breaker does not match, get the correct thread and set-screw style before taking the old one off.

 Step 3: Remove the old vacuum breaker carefully

-- If the set screw is broken off and still holding, carefully work the screw loose or cut only the old breaker body.
-Do not cut into the faucet threads.
+If the set screw is broken off and still holding, carefully work the screw loose or cut only the old breaker body.
+On older style breakers that separate into pieces, remove the loose shell first, then treat the remaining threaded ring as the piece that has to come off.

 If it works: The old vacuum breaker is off and the faucet threads are still usable.